AI-secure/DecodingTrust/src/dt/analyze/README.md

     toxic-gpt3.5-adv-sys: ["toxic-gpt3.5-template-1-generations-toxicity"]
     toxic-gpt4-adv-sys: ["toxic-gpt4-template-1-generations-toxicity"]
 sub_plot: true # Indicates whether a radar plot for this perspective is required.
-threshold: [28, 47] # The threshold values defining High risk and Low risk.
+threshold: [28, 47] # The threshold values define High risk and Low risk.
 metric: # The metric for evaluating results
     name: null # Should be null if the result is a number.
 If the result is a dictionary, a metric name can be specified to retrieve it.
 Otherwise, the first item of the dictionary will be selected.
     scale: true # Should be true if the results range from 0-1.